oyslin/replace-in-file-webpack-plugin/README.md

 - `files`: Optional.
 Files in `dir` to find for replacement.
 - `test`: Optional.
 Regex expression or Regex expressions array to match files in `dir`.
 - `rules`: Required.
 Replace content rules array.
 Each rule has `search` and `replace` properties.
 - `search`: Required.
 String or Regex expression used for searching content in files.
+If multiple instances need to be replaced, use a Regex expression
 - `replace`: Required.
-String or funcion used for replacing the searching content.
+String or function used for replacing the searching content.

 # License